earthlab/earthlab.github.io/org/earth-analytics/week-2.md

 ### Part 2 - Plot Precip & Discharge Data

-1. Create a new R markdown document.
-Create a new rmarkdown document.
+1. Create a new `R markdown` document.
 Name it: `youLastName-yourFirstName-week2.rmd`
-2. In this RMarkdown document, add the following plots [using the homework lessons as a guide to walk you through](/course-materials/earth-analytics/week-2/hw-ggplot2-r).
+2. In this `R markdown` document, add the following plots [using the homework lessons as a guide to walk you through](/course-materials/earth-analytics/week-2/hw-ggplot2-r).
     * Create a plot of precipitation from 2003 to 2013 using `ggplot()`.
     * Create a plot that shows precipitation SUBSETTED from Aug 15 - Oct 15 2013
     * Create a plot of stream discharge from 1986 to 2016 using `ggplot()`.
     * Create a plot that shows stream discharge SUBSETTED from Aug 15 - Oct 15 2013

-Be sure to
+Be sure to:

 * LABEL all plots clearly.
 This includes a title, x and y axis labels
 * Be sure to write [clean code](/course-materials/earth-analytics/week-2/write-clean-code-with-r/).
-This includes comments that describes the steps you take in your code and clean syntax following <a href="http://adv-r.had.co.nz/Style.html" target="_blank">Hadley Wickham's style guide.</a>
+This includes comments that document / describe the steps you take in your code and clean syntax following <a href="http://adv-r.had.co.nz/Style.html" target="_blank">Hadley Wickham's style guide.</a>

+#### Report Write Up

+Turn your R Markdown document into a report about the 2013 Boulder floods by adding the following:

-Now, turn your document into a report.
-Include a few paragraphs at the top which summarize the events that took place in 2013 to cause the flood.
+1. Carefull compose 2-3 paragraphs at the top of the repor which summarize the conditions and the events that took place in 2013 to cause a flood that had significant impacts.
+Describe the impacts of the flood on the terrain and the people in Boulder.
 Then describe and interpret each plot, telling us what it shows, and how it impacted the overall disturbance caused by the floods.
 Use the readings above to write the text in your report.

+When you are happy with your report, convert your R Markdown file into a .pdf format report using `knitr`.

 Be sure to PROOFREAD your report before submitting it.
 Check for spelling, and grammar.
 The text will be graded like a typical paper.
 The code will be graded for

 * syntax, clean code style, function (does it run without errors)

+**Submit your final report in both PDF and R Markdown formats by....**

 * [Homework Lesson Set 1: Plot with Ggplot & Date / Time Formats directory](/course-materials/earth-analytics/week-2/hw-ggplot2-r){: .btn .btn--info .btn--large}